BioinformaticsSTU/TGStools/README.md

 ## tiss_specific
 ----------------------------

-A tool that extract cancer-specific lncRNA information of GTF format.
+extract cancer-specific lncRNA information of GTF format

 **If you want to run this step faster, skip the parameter -t.**